MrFunBarn/astrobudy-spec-tools/README.md

 ## License

-Astropy is licensed under a 3-clause BSD style license - see the ``LICENSE`` file.
+Astrobudy-spec-tools is licensed under a 3-clause BSD style license - see the ``LICENSE`` file.